Cloud-Jas/Cuata/README.md

 # Introduction

-This idea started when I thought about building something that can be your assistant during a Microsoft Teams meeting—especially for those small breaks when you need to step away for a minute.
+This idea started when I thought about building something that can be your assistant during a Microsoft Teams meeting, especially for those small breaks when you need to step away for a minute.
 Whether it's someone at the door, or an urgent call, we all have moments where we have to leave the meeting but don’t want to miss anything important.
 I named it Cuata, which originally stood for Computer Using Agent Team’s Assistant.
 But funnily enough, I later found out Cuata means “buddy” in Spanish—and it actually fits perfectly with the whole idea.

 Cuata is like your digital buddy that steps in for you, watches what’s going on in the meeting, listens to the discussion, looks at the shared screen or slides, and when you come back, gives you a quick summary of what you missed—along with screenshots if there were any slides.
 That way, you're always in the loop.